 John is a member of several writers groups, though his favorite group by far is the PSWA.

-Mysti Berry wrangles the website for PSWA.
-She has a Masters in Writing from University of San Francisco, and has been published in Ellery Queen Mystery Magazine and other anthologies, and is an active member of Sisters in Crime, Mystery Writers of America, and other writers organizations.
+Mysti Berry wrangles the website for PSWA and is learning the Treasurer role from Nancy.
+She has a Masters in Writing from the University of San Francisco, and has been published in Ellery Queen Mystery Magazine, Alfred Hitchcock Mystery Magazine, and other anthologies.
+She is an active member of Sisters in Crime, Mystery Writers of America, and other writers organizations.

 She earns the money to support her writing habit by working for software companies in San Francisco, and has settled into “a little redwood box” of a house on the southwest edge of town with her husband, graphic novelist Dale Berry and three black rescue cats.
 You can visit her at mystiberry.com.